reduxjs/redux/docs/usage/WritingCustomMiddleware.md

 When you call `next`, the middleware will expect some form of action.
 Unless you want to explicitly modify it, just pass through the action that you received.

-More subtly, some middlewares except that the middleware is called on the same tick as `dispatch` is called, so next should be called synchronously by your middleware.
+More subtly, some middlewares expect that the middleware is called on the same tick as `dispatch` is called, so `next` should be called synchronously by your middleware.

 ### Returning the dispatch return value